ravitejakamalapuram/toddle-survey/README.md

 5. JWT token doesnt have expiry and is sent both as a cookie(secure cookie) and a response for flexibility to test
 6. All requests after authentication will be attached the token either as a cookie or a field in headers with key 'token'
 7. Configuration file is commited to git (ideally shoudn't)
-8. Image Thumbnail Generation endpoint - Api is secured with JWT
+8. Image Thumbnail Generation endpoint - Api isn't secured with JWT